 GASB Statement No. 89 - In June 2018, GASB issued Statement No. 89, Accounting for Interest Cost Incurred Before the End of a Construction Period.
 The objectives of this Statement is to enhance the relevance and comparability of information about capital assets and the cost of borrowing for a reporting period and (b) to simplify accounting for certain interest costs.
 This Statement requires that interest cost incurred before the end of a construction period be recognized as an expense in the period in which the cost is incurred for financial statements prepared using the economic resources measurement focus.
-As a result, interest cost incurred before the end of a capital asset reported in the financial statements.
-This statements.
+As a result, interest cost incurred before the end of a construction period will not be included in the historical cost of a capital asset reported in the financial statements.
+This statement did not have an impact on the financial statements.